lenavoigt/re-imagen/Prototype/re-imagen/README.md

 # Preparation of a Simulation Run

+There is some initial preparation effort required, before the interaction with the target VM can be carried out in automated manner.
+In the following, we describe how we prepared our [Demonstration Examples](https://github.com/lenavoigt/re-imagen/tree/main/Demonstration-Examples).

-## Initial Configuration of the target VM
+## Initial Creation and Configuration of the target VM

 To set up the target VMs we used for our demonstration, we proceeded as described in the following.
-It should be noted that some of the preparation was only neccessary to improve performance.
+It should be noted that some steps of the preparation was only neccessary to improve performance.

-**Set up VM using Virtualbox**
+**Set up target VM using Virtualbox**

 - 4096 MB memory, 4 cpus
 - Windows 10 Home (64bit, Version 22H2)
     - keyboard layout: qwerty (US-international)
     - language: English (UK)
-    - Time and currency: German,
+    - Time and currency: German
-    - username and password matching the scenario (e.g. for Example 1: Maximilian, 12345678)
+    - username and password matching the scenario (e.g. for [Example 1](https://github.com/lenavoigt/re-imagen/tree/main/Demonstration-Examples/Example1-Maximilian): "Maximilian", "12345678")
 - Disable Startup Applications and Background Applications

 **Convert vdi to qcow2 file**